-Materials are being temporarily stored just west of the main terminal building.
-The required rotating tower cranes are also being installed there.
-The auxiliary framework being set up on the roof of the second level gives an impression of how high the future check-in hall will be.
-Eighteen-meter-tall steel towers loom over the building’s future check-in area.
-Construction workers are assembling the parts of a roof section on them.
-For each one, steel elements are assembled into a kind of three-dimensional framework roughly 4.5 meters tall.
-First, workers connect the steel supporting structures and seal the sections at the top.
-To eliminate the need for suspended work platforms at a later stage, they integrate required equipment and features during this stage of the work, including cable conduits, sprinklers, and the ventilation system.
-Finally, they attach a grated platform for subsequent maintenance work.
+Materials were temporarily stored just west of the main terminal building.
+The required rotating tower cranes were also installed there.
+The auxiliary framework set up on the roof of the second level gives an impression of how high the future check-in hall would be.
+Eighteen-meter-tall steel towers loomed over the building’s future check-in area.
+Construction workers assembled the parts of a roof section on them.
+For each one, steel elements were joined into a kind of three-dimensional framework roughly 4.5 meters tall.
+First, workers connected the steel supporting structures and sealed the sections at the top.
+To eliminate the need for suspended work platforms at a later stage, they integrated required equipment and features during this stage of the work, including cable conduits, sprinklers, and the ventilation system.
+Finally, they attached a grated platform for subsequent maintenance work.